Introduction to Sapa Vietnam Trekking

 We had plenty of company along the way as there were lots of Black Hmong villagers making their way to and from the Sapa township.

 Keep in mind that the Sapa Vietnam weather forecast commonly will include rain!
-If you do this Sapa mountain trek, expect to get very muddy because it is impossible to not step in the rice paddies!
+If you do this Sapa mountain trek, expect to get very muddy because you will surely step in the rice paddies!
 Our guide was wearing blue rubber boots but unfortunately, we were not so well equipped.

 The loft was very large and we had lots of space.
-Additionally, there was an adjoining deck which would be our dining area.
+Additionally, there was an adjoining deck which would be our al fresco dining area.

 Shortly after arrival we got situated and then were introduced to our Sapa guide’s daughter who would be our temporary guide while her mom assisted with dinner.

 While we were out and about we ran into a Black Hmong man dressed in traditional clothing.
 It’s not surprising that we didn’t see many traditionally dressed Hmong men while trekking in Sapa province.
-The Hmong had allied with the US and French during the Indochina wars and they still face persecution.
+The Hmong had allied with the US and French during the Indochina wars, as a result they still face persecution today.